mixnam/english_reviser_bot/server/IMAGE_GENERATION.md

 This document outlines the steps to implement the AI-powered image generation feature for new words via the Web App API.

 ## Goal
-Allow users to generate an illustrative image for a word they are learning using OpenAI (DALL-E) via the Web App.
+Allow users to generate an illustrative image for a word they are learning using OpenAI (DALL-E or similar models like `gpt-image-1`) via the Web App.

 ## 1. Server-Side Changes